Find a Lender-Approved Local Conveyancer in St Annes

 Residential Landlord and Tenant Conveyancing solicitors in St Annes

-The list below is a non-comprehensive list of solicitors in St Annes with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on Rent Act Protected, Assured and Assured Shorthold tenancies
+The list below is a small selection of solicitors in St Annes specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This may include advice on Rent Act Protected, Assured and Assured Shorthold tenancies

 • Leslie Harris Thornton Solicitors, 298 Clifton Drive South, St Annes On Sea, Lytham St. Annes, Lancashire, FY8 1LL